Rated: E · Short Story · Action/Adventure · #2091385

-Rita found an old chest, opening it, she let out a prayer of thanks.
-Inside was old winter jackets, spreads and even a couple of old stuff animals.
-"Look Cheyanne, here's a couple of babies.
+Rita found an old chest, upon opening it, she let out a prayer of thanks.
+Inside were old winter jackets, spreads, and even a couple of old stuffed animals.
+"Look, Cheyanne, here's a couple of babies.
 Which one do you want, Honey?"

 Cheyanne's eyes grew wide, "I want them both, Mommy!"

-Rita knew that she shouldn't let her have them both, but she had an idea.
-"Bryce, would you mind holding onto one of the teddy bears for Cheyanne?"
-She knew her seven-year-old wouldn't admit it, but holding onto a stuffed animal would give him a sense of security and peace also.
+Rita knew that she shouldn't let her have them both, but she had an idea: "Bryce, would you mind holding onto one of the teddy bears for Cheyanne?"
+She knew her seven-year-old wouldn't admit it, but holding onto a stuffed animal would give him a sense of security and peace.
 Hell, holding onto a teddy bear right now would probably give me a sense of peace and security.

 "Okay Momma, for Cheyanne."

 The eerily moaning wind swept through the attic sending a chill and vibration through every cell of our being.
 It was as if Mother Earth herself, were in mourning, for the utter destruction, being ravaged upon the earth and man.